Thatbyinnyu Temple: Recent history

-The temple has been hit by two major earthquakes, in 1975 and 2006.
+The temple is known to have been hit by at least two major earthquakes, occurring in the years 1975 and 2016.
 The 1975 earthquake left the temple with heavy damage.
 The top finial of the sikhara, the main Buddha statue on the 3rd floor, and the corner stupas were all damaged.
 Vertical cracks measuring up to 23 cm in width appeared on the exterior walls of the third floor.
 The damages were repaired by 1979, and the structure was further strengthened in the early 1990s.
 More maintenance work such as waterproofing of terraces and repointing the exterior were undertaken in the 2000s.

-The temple was badly damaged after a 6.8 magnitude earthquake hit the Bagan region on 24 August 2016.
-It was one of the 36 worst-hit structures, and sustained several horizontal and vertical cracks throughout the structure across all floors, and terraces.
+The temple was badly damaged after a 6.8 magnitude earthquake hit the Bagan region August 24, 2016.
+It was one of the 36 worst-hit structures, and sustained several horizontal and vertical cracks throughout the structure across all floors and terraces.
 Masonry works at the bottom were further damaged by rain.
 The temple's structure was reinforced with Chinese assistance in 2017.
-In April 2019, a Chinese archaeology team began working on a nine-year project to restore the temple.
+In April 2019, a Chinese archaeological team began working on a nine-year project to restore the temple.

-On 6 July 2019, the Bagan Archaeological Area became a UNESCO World Heritage Site.
+On July 6, 2019, the Bagan Archaeological Area became a UNESCO World Heritage Site.
 The Thatbyinnyu Temple's UNESCO designation is Monument #1597.